, Answering FAQ'sTurboTax Employee

 But for others, living in one state while working in another and perhaps having property in a third state is becoming more common.
 Or maybe you moved and worked in two states.
 Every state has its own rules about how they tax individuals, and those rules can be confusing.

-First, do your state tax returns in order:
+After your federal taxes are completed, do your state tax returns in this order:

 - Your nonresident state(s) and/or any part-year resident states, then